Getting Started with UCM

 Connect your AI assistant to UCM

-Generate your auth token and get ready-to-use MCP server configurations for your AI assistant:
+Generate your auth token and get ready-to-use local MCP server configurations:

-The UCM MCP Server uses NodeJs and npx, and will download the ucm-mcp-server package (npm).
-Update the configuration using the details in the API Keys page.
+The local UCM MCP Server uses Node.js and will download the ucm-mcp-server package.
+Update your AI assistant configuration using the details from the API Keys page.

 Supported AI Assistants: